Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Go on a day trip to Chuncheon and bike around the lake

-While the city of Chuncheon doesn’t have so much on display, the beauty of the blue lake surrounded by cherry trees it will make the visit worth it.
+While the city of Chuncheon doesn’t have so much on display, the beauty of the blue lake surrounded by cherry trees will make the visit worth it.

 10 best places to see cherry blossom in Seoul